0xdefiant/portfolio_ai_tools/README.md

 ## Technologies
 - Python with Flask for backend services.
 - OpenAI API for AI-driven insights and summaries.
-- Moralis API for real-time cryptocurrency data.
+- CoinGecko API for real-time cryptocurrency data.
 - React (suggested) for front-end implementation.

 ## Installation